BdSoufiane/HandGestureRecognition/README.md

-# Hand Gesture Recognition using CNN
+ Hand Gesture Recognition using CNN

 This project implements a Convolutional Neural Network (CNN) to classify hand gestures using the Sign Language MNIST dataset.
-The goal is to build an image-based hand gesture classifier for Human–Machine Interaction.
+The goal is to build an image-based gesture recognition system for Human–Machine Interaction (HMI).

-## 📁 Project Structure
+📁 Project Structure
 HandGestureRecognition/
 │
 ├── training.ipynb                # Training notebook